Deftones: Around the Fur (1997–1999)

-Deftones' second album, Around the Fur, was recorded at Studio Litho in Seattle, Washington and produced by Date.
+Deftones' second album, Around the Fur, was recorded at Studio Litho in Seattle, Washington, and produced by Date.
 Released on October 28, 1997, the album was dedicated to Dana Wells, the late stepson of the singer Max Cavalera of Sepultura, Soulfly and Cavalera Conspiracy.
 Cavalera also collaborated on "Headup", a tribute to Wells.
 Although not yet a member of the band, Delgado was credited as "audio" on five of the album's tracks.
 Cunningham's wife, Annalynn, provided guest vocals on "MX".

-"When we went in to make this record, we really didn't have a set idea of what we wanted to come out with", said Moreno in a 1998 interview with Chart magazine.
-However, he felt that the album "fell into place" once the band had settled into the studio.
+In a 1998 interview with Chart magazine, Moreno stated, "When we went in to make this record, we really didn't have a set idea of what we wanted to come out with".
+He felt that the album "fell into place" once the band settled into the studio.
 The band expanded its sound, spending more time with Date and giving more thought to the album's production.
 Cunningham varied his drum sound and experimented by using different types of snare drum on almost every track.
 The album was praised for its loud-soft dynamics, the flow of the tracks, Moreno's unusual vocals, and the strong rhythm-section performance of Cheng and Cunningham.
-Stephen Thomas Erlewine's review noted that "while they don't have catchy riffs or a fully developed sound, Around the Fur suggests they're about to come into their own".
+Stephen Thomas Erlewine's retrospective review noted that "while they don't have catchy riffs or a fully developed sound, Around the Fur suggests they're about to come into their own".

 Around the Fur propelled the band to fame in the alternative metal scene on the strength of radio and MTV airplay for the singles "My Own Summer (Shove It)" and "Be Quiet and Drive (Far Away)".
 Around the Fur sold 43,000 copies in its first week of release, and entered the Billboard 200 at No. 29 (its peak position), remaining on the charts for 17 weeks.
 The band went back to touring, making appearances at the Warped Tour (in the United States, New Zealand and Australia), Pinkpop Festival, Roskilde Festival and Ozzfest as well as releasing a live EP on June 22, 1999.
 Around the Fur went on to reach RIAA gold status on June 24, 1999, and platinum status on June 7, 2011.
 "My Own Summer (Shove It)" appeared on The Matrix: Music from the Motion Picture, released March 30, 1999.